-FACT CHECK: Did President Trump Reverse President Obama's Turkey Pardons?
+FACT CHECK: Did President Trump Reverse Five of President Obama's Turkey Pardons?

-Claim: President Trump ordered the execution of several turkeys pardoned by President Obama.
+President Trump ordered the execution of several turkeys pardoned by President Obama.
+See Example( s )

-President Trump ordered the execution of five turkeys pardoned by Obama!!?
+President Trump ordered the execution of five turkeys pardoned by Obama!!?— Indigo Montoya (@MontoyaIndigo) January 25, 2017

 In another sweeping move aimed at undoing the perceived damage done by the Obama administration, President Donald J. Trump signed an executive order on [24 January 2017] directing the Department of Justice to revoke all sixteen Thanksgiving Day turkey pardons issued by the former president during his eight years in office.